About theMilpitas Historical Society

 city of Milpitas

-to create a Cultural Resources Preservation Board.
-This city commission
+to create a Cultural Resources Preservation Board in 1986.
+This

 was empowered